 Once you've made your introductions with the client, you can start discussing their goals, needs, and expectations in greater detail.
 Use this as your opportunity to dig deeper into what the client has already told you.
 If there's anything you need clarification about, now's the time to ask.
 It's a good idea to write up a list of the points you want to go over before the meeting so you don't forget anything.

 Your first meeting is also an ideal opportunity to tell the client more about your own work.
 Explain your methods, and let the client know what you can do for them, as well as what you can't.
 Tell them what you expect from them in terms of communication and cooperation.
 The goal should be to make sure you, the client, and any important members of your teams are on the same page about the projects you'll be working on together.

 Create or review any timelines, milestones, and deadlines you'll need for the projects you're working on.
 Make sure you and the client both understand how you're going to measure success.
-Discuss which KPIs are most important to the client, and build a game plan you're both comfortable with.
+Discuss which KPIs are most important to the client, and build a game plan that you're both comfortable with.

 AgencyAnalytics offers custom marketing dashboards to keep clients up-to-date on KPIs

 Step 4: Get Your Team on Board